fcrozetta/fcrozetta/README.md

 ## Hi there 👋
 You found my github profile.
 That's great!
 Allow me to introduce myself:

-I'm Fernando Crozetta, a software engineer from Brazil🇧🇷, and I found my passion in coding ⌨.
+I'm Fernando Crozetta, a software engineer from Brazil🇧🇷 (living in the Netherlands), and I found my passion in coding ⌨.
 I develop mostly back end, but i have done some mobile apps, front end as well.

 I'm willing to work on any project that catches my curiosity.